 When considering forklift warning lights, take note of these safety reminders to ensure that your lighting is both efficient and effective.

 - DO be consistent.
 Inconsistent warning time is less safe than no warning time.
 Ensure maintenance is installing the lighting and keeping it pointed a consistent distance away on each lift.
-And each color promotes a specific function, so it’s vital that you know what each color means before operating one.
+Accordingly, each color promotes a specific function, so you must know what each color means before operating one.

 - DO use LED lights.
 When it comes to the safety of your employees, don’t compromise on capturing their attention.
 LED lights ensure visibility and have a longer lifespan than other lighting types.

-- Do check your warning lights during forklift pre-check.
-We see a lot of warning light installations.
-And we see many warning lights installed improperly – warning lights pointed at the wall or ceiling.
+- DO check your warning lights during forklift pre-check.
+Many warning lights are installed improperly.
+One common infraction is having the warning lights pointed at the wall or ceiling.
 These lights are worthless at best and an added danger at worst.
 When using red and blue lights, ensure they are on pre-check lists and are working correctly every time.

 Summary of Forklift Safety Lighting

 Ultimately, forklift warning safety lights are only one aspect of on-the-job safety.
-While safety lights can be beneficial, they are far from the only safety tools in your toolbox, and they work best in conjunction with other safety features, including:
+While safety lights can be beneficial, they are far from the only safety tools in your toolbox.
+They work best in conjunction with other safety features, including:

 - Horns